-Political scientist E. E. Schattschneider once famously observed that "new policies create new politics."17 NCLB and Race to the Top have significantly reshaped the political landscape around education by stimulating the creation and expansion of a diverse group of education reform advocacy organizations.
-Though the groups are still young, this "reform blob" is already providing a counterweight to the traditional power of teachers unions in school reform debates at the state level.
-The ability of the ERAOs to overcome the considerable power of the unions should not be overestimated.
-But the unprecedented state school reform activity of recent years-and, in particular, the enactment of a large number of teacher quality and school choice bills-testifies to the role these groups are playing in mobilizing political support behind reforms that even five years ago faced long odds.
-Several ERAO leaders recalled how lonely school reform work was just a few short years ago, how few organizations there were agitating for reform at the state level, and how few local or state politicians were willing to take up the mantle of reform.
+Still, the unprecedented state school reform activity of recent years-and, in particular, the enactment of a large number of teacher quality and school choice bills-testifies to the role these groups are playing in mobilizing political support behind reforms that even five years ago faced long odds.
+Several ERAO leaders recalled how few reform organizations there were, and how few local or state politicians were willing to take up the mantle of reform.
 Today, it is clear that a new club of reform organizations is itching for a fight and that politicians in both parties are increasingly willing to join them in the ring.